RoboJackets/robocup-pcb/README.md

 	From EAGLE's Control Panel, navigate to the *Directories* window: *Options -> Directories*.

     Find the *Libraries* text box, and add the directory paths where the repositories were cloned from step 1.
 Don't forget to also include the path for the *[RoboJackets libraries](https://github.com/RoboJackets/robocup-pcb/tree/master/lib)*!

+    ## License

+This project is licensed under the Apache License v2.0.
+See the [LICENSE](LICENSE) file for more information.